JuliaSmoothOptimizers/NLPModels.jl/docs/src/tutorial.md

  See, for instance,
  [Optimize.jl](https://github.com/JuliaSmoothOptimizers/Optimize.jl).

-The main interfaces for user defined problems are

-- [ADNLPModel](@ref), which defines a model easily, using automatic differentiation.
+The main interface for user defined problems is [ADNLPModel](@ref), which defines a model easily, using automatic differentiation.
-- [SimpleNLPModel](@ref), which allows users to handle all functions themselves, giving

 ## ADNLPModel Tutorial